Frequently Asked Questions

 If the MI required by section 553.899, Florida Statutes, or an inspection completed for a similar local requirement, was performed within the past 5 years and meets the SIRS requirements, such inspection may be used in place of the visual inspection portion of the SIRS.

-What is the difference between a milestone inspection and a SIRS?
+What is the difference between a Milestone Inspection (MI) and a Structural Integrity Reserve study (SIRS)?

-A milestone inspection is a structural inspection of the building, including the load-bearing elements.
+A MI is a structural inspection of the building, including the load-bearing elements.

 A SIRS is based off a visual inspection of the items required in s.
 718.112(2)(g), F.S. and is a budget planning tool that identifies components of a condominium that are the responsibility of the association to maintain and replace and includes a plan to fund future maintenance and repairs.